libsdl-org/SDL/docs/README-migration.md

 SDL_GL_SwapWindow() returns 0 if the function succeeds or a negative error code if there was an error.

+SDL_GL_DeleteContext() has been renamed to SDL_GL_DestroyContext to match SDL naming conventions (and glX!).
+It also now returns 0 if the function succeeds or a negative error code if there was an error (it returned void in SDL2).

 SDL_GL_GetSwapInterval() takes the interval as an output parameter and returns 0 if the function succeeds or a negative error code if there was an error.

 SDL_GL_GetDrawableSize() has been removed.
 SDL_GetWindowSizeInPixels() can be used in its place.